Skip to main content

 • PDF4me API keyGet your API key and connect it to PDF4me.

-• Dropbox — This guide uses Dropbox, but any storage connector with download + upload works the same.
+• Dropbox — We use it here, but any storage with download + upload works (Google Drive, OneDrive, etc.).

 1. Dropbox – Download a File — Downloads barcode.pdf from your folder.